jp-um/ARI5902_Research_Topics_In_Artificial_Intelligence/README.md

 You should then be able to copy the Jupyter notebook URL from the terminal into your browser (ctrl-click will open a browser automatically).

-The more docker experienced people, can probably build the docker image from the docker file in this repository (```docker build -t ari5901 .```).
+The more docker-experienced people, can probably build the docker image from the docker file in this repository (```docker build -t ari5901 .```).

 Pull requests (with fixes) will be recieved with thanks.